sethfengli/hivery-backend-challenge/Instructions.md

 ## Visual Studio Code

-    Visual Stadio Code is not mandatory, but it provides a lot of tools for our development.
+    Visual Studio Code is not mandatory, but it provides a lot of tools for our development.

-    The latest version has integraded Jupyter Notebook which is common tool to Data Scientists and developers.
+    The latest version has integraded Jupyter Notebook which is common tool for data scientists and developers.

 #### [data_study_ipynb](https://github.com/sethfengli/hivery-backend-challenge/blob/master/data_study.ipynb) is an example how it could help us study the raw data here.

 https://code.visualstudio.com/docs/python/python-tutorial